 Depending on the tree's illness, tree removal services may be needed.
 However, before moving onto this step, it's important to keep an eye on trees that may display illnesses or damage, and to contact an arborist for the best solution moving forward.

-Signs of a Sick Tree
+Signs of Sick Trees

 By keeping an eye on your trees, you can catch some of the early signs of tree diseases.
 By addressing problems early, you may be able to prevent small problems from becoming disasters.